-Contaminant descriptions and associated risk factors are available from the Agency for Toxic Substance Disease Registry (ATSDR), an arm of the CDC, website at:
+Contaminant descriptions and associated risk factors are available from the Agency for Toxic Substance Disease Registry (ATSDR), an arm of the CDC.

 Previous solid waste management unit (SWMU) investigations at NASO have been conducted under provisions of the Resource Conservation and Recovery Act (RCRA) Corrective Action Program.
 The first stage of the DOD Installation Restoration (IR) program at NASO was completion of an Initial Assessment Study (IAS) in 1984.
 Application of RCRA corrective action began in June 1988 when EPA contractors conducted a RCRA Facility Assessment (RFA) of the base.
 A RCRA 3008 (h) consent order was issued by EPA in May 1991.
 In July 1998, EPA, the Navy and VADEQ agreed that future cleanup activities would be conducted under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).

 A total of 60 Solid Waste Management Units (SWMUs) were initially recommended for study in the draft RCRA consent order issued by EPA.
 After reviewing the results of the previous investigations, NASO and the EPA determined that only 17 SWMUs required investigation under the 1991 RCRA consent order.
 Decisions on all of the SWMUs identified in the RCRA consent order have been completed.
 Proposed Plans for the last five sites were presented in October 2007 and Decision Documents were signed in September 2008.